nicsure/TD-H3-Engineering/README.md

 Facebook: https://www.facebook.com/groups/456942886822492

+# patched_H3_240530.BIN
+A (somewhat) usable modded firmware.
+Menu item 37 (PTT ID) has been replaced by a Modulation selection menu.
+There are 4 options
+OFF - No modulation over ride, just operate as normal.
+AM - Force AM mode
+USB - Force USB mode
+FM - Force FM mode
+Sorry for having to replace a menu option, but I'm not yet at the point where I can add new menus.
+To set the modulation on a memory channel with Chirp etc..
+The equivalent PTT ID options are
+OFF = OFF
+BOT = AM
+EOT = USB
+BOTH = FM

 # TID Station
 An application designed to replace the three apps supplied by TIDRADIO into a single app.
 It also allows configuration changes to be made in real time (Live Mode) which gives some remote functionality.